mbortnyck/qfp/README.md

 # qfp
 Qfp is a python library for creating audio fingerprints that are robust to changes in pitch and tempo.
-It is based on an academic paper by Reinhard Sonnleitner and Gerhard Widmer [1].
+This method is ideal for ID'ing tracks from recordings like DJ sets, where the tracks are almost always played at a different tempo to match the mix (current audio fingerprinting methods are incapable of properly identifying tracks that have been modified in this way).
+Qfp is an implementation of the audio fingerprinting/recognition algorithms detailed in a 2016 academic paper by Reinhard Sonnleitner and Gerhard Widmer [1].

 ## Quickstart